Kansas Grand jury returns indictments in ‘Project Guardian’ gun cases

 WICHITA, Kan.
-(NBC) – A grand jury in Wichita returned two indictments Tuesday charging federal gun crimes under the Justice Department’s new initiative called Project Guardian, U.S. Attorney Stephen McAllister said.
+(KSNW) – A grand jury in Wichita returned two indictments Tuesday charging federal gun crimes under the Justice Department’s new initiative called Project Guardian, U.S. Attorney Stephen McAllister said.

 “We are working closely with our law enforcement partners to investigate and prosecute gun crimes as part of Project Guardian,” U.S. Attorney Stephen McAllister said.